 Even after the birth of agriculture and the rise of complex civilization, few people feared becoming overweight.
 In fact, throughout much of the world and for most of human history, being fat was a sign of success and wealth that demonstrated you could afford enough food to add those extra pounds.
 As food supplies increased in some areas in the late 19th and early 20th centuries, making it less “impressive” to be able to afford to eat well, being overweight gradually became stigmatized and was eventually viewed as a health risk.

 However, our forbearers may not have the last word on the health risks (or lack thereof) of fatness.
-Newer studies have argued that the negative health implications of carrying extra weight may have been overblown .
-Furthermore, being “fat” might be good for you .
+More recent studies have argued that the negative health implications of carrying extra weight may have been overblown

 The Fallacy of Fatness